Stuffed Pork Tenderloin

 A delicious tenderloin stuffed with garlic, rosemary, prosciutto and Parmesan.
 Oh my!
 Who knew pork could taste so good!

-Ingredients Needed for Stuffed Pork Tenderloin
+Ingredients for Stuffed Pork Tenderloin

 - extra-virgin olive oil